William Temple (logician): Ramist controversies

-In 1580 he replied in print to an attack on Ramus's position by Everard Digby.
+In 1580, he replied in print to an attack on Ramus's position by Everard Digby.
 Adopting the pseudonym "Franciscus Mildapettus of Navarre" (Ramus had studied in youth at the Parisian Collège de Navarre), he issued a tract against Digby.
 The work was dedicated to Philip Howard, 1st Earl of Arundel, whose acquaintance Temple had made while the earl was studying at Cambridge.
-Digby replied with great heat next year, and Temple retorted with a volume published under his own name.
+Digby replied with great heat next year, and Temple retorted with a volume published under his name.
 This he again dedicated to his patron the Earl of Arundel, and he announced his identity with Mildapettus.
 He appended to the volume an elaborate epistle addressed to another Ramist, Johannes Piscator of Strasburg, professor at Herborn Academy.

 Temple's contributions to the controversy attracted notice abroad, and this volume was reissued at Frankfort in 1584.
-Meanwhile, in 1582 Temple had concentrated his efforts on Piscator's writings, and he published in 1582 a second letter to Piscator with the latter's full reply.
+Meanwhile, in 1582, Temple had concentrated his efforts on Piscator's writings, and he published in 1582 a second letter to Piscator with the latter's full reply.

-In 1581, Temple had supplicated for incorporation as M.A. at Oxford, and soon afterwards he left Cambridge to take up the office of master of the Lincoln grammar school.
-In 1584 he published an annotated edition of Ramus's Dialectics.
-It was published at Cambridge by Thomas Thomas, the university printer, and is said to have been the first book that issued from the university press.
+In 1581, Temple had supplicated for incorporation as M.A. at Oxford, and soon afterward he left Cambridge to take up the office of master of the Lincoln grammar school.
+In 1584, he published an annotated edition of Ramus's Dialectics.
+It was published at Cambridge and is said to have been the first book issued by the university press.
 A further reply to Piscator was appended.
 The dedication was to Sir Philip Sidney.
-In the same year Temple contributed a long preface, in which he renewed with spirit the war on Aristotle, to the Disputatio de prima simplicium et concretorum corporum generatione, by a fellow Ramist, James Martin of Dunkeld, professor of philosophy at Turin.
+In the same year, Temple contributed a long preface, in which he renewed with spirit the war on Aristotle, to the Disputatio de prima simplicium et concretorum corporum generatione, by a fellow Ramist, James Martin of Dunkeld, professor of philosophy at Turin.
 This also came from Thomas's press at Cambridge: it was republished at Frankfort in 1589.
 In the same place there was issued in 1591 a severe criticism of both Martin's argument and Temple's preface by an Aristotelian, Andreas Libavius, in his Quaestionum Physicarum controversarum inter Peripateticos et Rameos Tractatus (Frankfort, 1591).